tulliana/bauh/README.md

 - Disable the application types you do not want to deal with
 - If you don't care about restarting the app every time a new supported package technology is installed, enable `single_dependency_checking`.
 This can reduce the application response time, since it won't need to recheck if the required technologies are available on your system every time a given action is executed.
 - If you don't mind to see the applications icons, you can disable them via `download: icons: false`.
 The application may have a slight response improvement, since it will reduce the IO and parallelism within it.
-- Let the `disk_cache` always enabled so **bauh** does not need to dynamically retrieve data every time you launch it.

 ### Files and Logs